akkinoc/orika-spring-boot-starter/README.md

 ### Customizing the `MapperFactoryBuilder`

-If you need to customize the `MapperFactoryBuilder`,
-create an instance of `OrikaMapperFactoryBuilderConfigurer` within the application context.
+If you need to customize the `MapperFactoryBuilder`, create an instance of `OrikaMapperFactoryBuilderConfigurer` within the application context.

-`OrikaMapperFactoryBuilderConfigurer` components are auto-detected
-and the `OrikaMapperFactoryBuilderConfigurer#configure(MapperFactoryBuilder)` method is called.
+`OrikaMapperFactoryBuilderConfigurer` components are auto-detected and the `configure(MapperFactoryBuilder)` method is called.

 For example: